totoLab/interactive_reaction_diffusion/README.md

 ## Credits

-This simulation is based on the work of Karl Sims.
-The code structure and some implementation details are adapted from [Antonio Loquercio's p5.js sketch](https://editor.p5js.org/antolab/sketches/7P59v_3lk).
+This simulation is based on the work of The Coding Train.
+The code structure and some implementation details are adapted from this [p5.js sketch](https://editor.p5js.org/codingtrain/sketches/govdEW5aE).